pantopic/turbokube/README.md

 <img title="Pods scheduled" alt="Pods scheduled" src="results/2025-11-18T15-01-37Z/garbage.png"/>

-Turns out these jagged lines are produced by the QPS limiter, not the metric sample rate as was assumed.
+Turns out this jagged line is caused by the QPS limiter, not the metric sample rate as was originally assumed.

 ### 5. Container Network Interface